ThejaswiniM02/ARIA/README.md

-# ARIA — Autonomous Research Intelligence Agent
+# ARIA:Autonomous Research Intelligence Agent

 A multi-agent AI research assistant that takes a query, sends it through four specialized agents, and returns a structured research report with sources.